primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

 5. Almost through all of our keywords, ``HAVING`` takes effect once we have the aggregations, and acts like a ``WHERE`` clause for aggregate values.
-In our statement, it filters out groups that don't have more than one member:
+In our statement, it filters out groups that have one or fewer members:

     .. sourcecode:: sql